The Data4Life app helps users manage their health, gain new knowledge, and contribute to research.

 Wine in Black App

-Together with another app developer I’ve built the native iOS swift (universal - iPhone & iPad) app for Wine in Black, a wine e-commerce company.
-Due to the fact that Wine in Black is a curated shop with a limited, constantly changing assortment, the app stores all active products on the device and synchs with the server on startup so that all interactions with products such as browse, search or filter are instant and do not require a network connection.
+With another app developer I’ve built the native iOS swift (universal - iPhone & iPad) app for Wine in Black, a wine e-commerce company.
+Because Wine in Black is a curated shop with a limited, constantly changing assortment, the app stores all active products on the device and synchs with the server on startup so that all interactions with products, such as browse, searching, or filtering are instant and do not require a network connection.

 Besides working on the iOS app, another part of the job was building a new REST API.
 This was necessary because the existing shop system was being replaced during the project.

-For universeiscool, I built the social image sharing app FOYER.
-It enables the user to combine text and photos into a story and a layout algorithm takes care that stories look unique and good on any device.
-An integrated image editor provides an easy way to get the most out of the pictures and social features such as share, like and comment make sure that stories get the attention they deserve.
-The social feed channelizes the stories created or shared by followed users and the discover section in the app exposes stories of users from outside the user’s network.
+For universeiscool, I built the social image-sharing app FOYER.
+It enables the user to combine text and photos into a story, and a layout algorithm takes care that stories look unique and sound on any device.
+An integrated image editor provides an easy way to get the most out of the pictures and social features such as sharing, likes, and comments to ensure that stories get the attention they deserve.
+The social feed channelizes the stories created or shared by followed users, and the discover section in the app exposes users' stories from outside the user’s network.